vista-art/fragmentcolor/docs/api/scene/model/model.md

 ```

 Pipeline cached once by shader hash; one bind-group setup per pass; N draws
 (one per unique Mesh).
-For *batched* instancing — one shared Mesh, many
+For *batched* instancing (one shared Mesh, many
-transforms in one draw — drop down to `Mesh::add_instance(...)` directly
+transforms in one draw) drop down to `Mesh::add_instance(...)` directly
 with a `Material::custom(shader_that_reads_instance_attrs)`.
 The Model API
 is for one logical thing per draw, not for managing your own per-instance
 buffers.

 **Caveat:** the Mesh's instance buffer is Arc-shared via `Mesh::clone`.
 Two
 Models that share a Mesh handle (`mesh.clone()`) collide on the same instance
-buffer — the most recent transform-mutating call wins.
+buffer; the most recent transform-mutating call wins.
 Give each Model its
 own Mesh.

 ## Methods